eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

 The controller has a reference to the model but the model does not have a reference to the controller.

-Sometimes the model will need to tell the view things wihtout the view first asking a question.
+Sometimes the model will need to tell the controller things wihtout the controller first asking a question.
 To allow this we use a sort of "radio station" model.

 Model broadcasts info to anyone who is interested - this is _Notification_ and _Key value observing_